-The total cost is approximately $6000* including liposuction to the hips.
+The total cost* is provided at a consultation based on surgery details.
 Surgery is based on time, so if other areas of liposuction are added, or if the incision is extended, the price increases.
-Exact pricing at a consultation will be given.

 *The pricing reflects a cash or cash equivalent discount.*

 Where can I find a post-operative bra or garment?

 You can search online at various stores, or go directly to www.cosmeticsurgerystuff.com If you have questions on what type to purchase, please let us know and we can help.

 General anesthesia is administered by a board certified anesthesiologist via an IV.

 How long does the procedure last?

 Surgery time varies depending on the patient but averages about 2+ hours.
 You will arrive 30 minutes prior to surgery, and you will be in the recovery room after the surgery.

 What will it feel like when I wake up?

 Most patients complain of tightness and burning in the abdomen.
 This is normal.
 You will be given some pain medications during and after the surgery to keep you comfortable.